 The City of Melbourne website has information on current construction works and any disruptions or detours.

-Speakers are being installed in 94 locations to create a public address system for use in emergencies.
+Speakers have been installed in 94 locations to create a public-address system for use in emergencies.

 Victoria Police and emergency services can use the system to provide warnings and safety information.